Skip to content

 Is workers' compensation insurance required for my business?

 In most states, yes.
-Once a business has employees, workers' compensation is required.
-State rules can vary based on the type of business, the industry, and the number of employees.
+Once a business has employees, workers' compensation is usually required.
+The exact rules vary by state and may depend on the type of business, the industry, employee count, ownership structure, and where employees work.
+If your business has employees in multiple states, your policy should be reviewed to make sure the correct states are addressed.

 How much does workers' compensation insurance cost?